scchengaiah/llm-examples/06_ai_tools_frameworks/01_ai_powered_search_engine/README.md

 We followed this [recommendation](https://github.com/ItzCrazyKns/Perplexica/issues/180#issuecomment-2158487861) along with [NETWORKING.md](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/installation/NETWORKING.md) document from the repository.

+### Mindsearch

+[MindSearch](https://github.com/InternLM/MindSearch) is an open-source AI Search Engine Framework with Perplexity.ai Pro performance.
+You can simply deploy it with your own perplexity.ai style search engine with either close-source LLMs (GPT, Claude) or open-source LLMs (InternLM2.5 series are specifically optimized to provide superior performance within the MindSearch framework; other open-source models have not been specifically tested).

+This claims that the results retrieved are efficient compared to other platforms available in the market such as Perplexity.

+Let us explore by setting this up and evaluate its capabilities.

+### Setup

+> WORK IN PROGRESS.

 ## Document based Search Engines

 AI powered document based search engines that can respond to user queries in natural language over documentation.